-"And this is your brain on
+"And this is your brain on stage.
+Any questions?" |

 If you took any delight in movie director Michael Bay’s recent key-note meltdown you’ve probably never experienced the pain and humiliation of stage-floor brain lock.